 - Water flows are a major controlling factor of blue green algal blooms in Lake Trevallyn.
 Low residency times (high water flows) during summer may prevent the blooms from becoming established, as seen in the 2009/2010 summer;

-- Suitable nutrient concentrations for algal growth are always present;
+- Suitable nutrient concentrations for algal growth always seem to be present;

-- Algal blooms persist due to stratification of the water, under the influence of high summer temperatures, which promotes cell growth and surface concentration of cells;
+- Algal blooms persist when stratification of the water temperature occurs under the influence of high summer temperatures, promoting Anabaena cell growth and surface concentration;

 - Anabaena circinalis cells detected in the monitoring program have, to date, all been found to be at non-toxic levels.